Joselgc1/MejiasEtAl2016/README.md

 # Mejias et al. 2016 - Large-Scale Cortical Network Simulation

 Overview of the main results of the simulation in Python.
-The methods used to analyse the simulation will be adapted to also analyse the results of the NeuroML2 simulation.
+This implementation includes the full largescale connection model as well as adding lesions analysis.

 ## Data Organization

-All simulation results and plots are now saved in the `data/` folder, organized by analysis type:
+All simulation results and plots are saved in the `data/` folder, organized by analysis type:

 ```
 data/